Menu

 Flagpole’s City Dope column, in the weekly magazine, is a great resource for keeping up with local politics.

-The Clarke County Board of Education, composed of nine members who elect a president from among themselves, meets at the new headquarters on the former Piedmont College campus (595 Prince Ave.) on the second Thursday of the month, with a 5 p.m. work session followed by a 7 p.m. voting meeting.
-Superintendent Robbie Hooker, hired in 2022, is seeking to lead the school district out of a tumultuous period.
+The Clarke County Board of Education, composed of nine members who elect a president from among themselves, meets in a former church at 595 Prince Ave. on the second Thursday of the month, with a 5 p.m. work session followed by a 7 p.m. voting meeting.
 Agendas can be accessed through CCSD’s website at clarke.k12.ga.us

-Although Athens votes reliably Democratic, Republicans in the Georgia legislature have kindly used their mathematical skills to arrange the districts so that Athens is represented by five Republicans and just one Democrat in the state legislature.
-Republicans still dominate both the House and the Senate, despite the state flipping blue in 2020, sending senators Raphael Warnock and Jon Ossoff to Washington and helping to elect President Joe Biden.
-Warnock won a full term in 2022, but voters also overwhelmingly re-elected Republican Gov. Brian Kemp as the GOP swept other statewide offices.
-(Kemp, an Athens native, is now rumored to be considering a run for president.)
+Although Athens reliably votes about 70% Democratic, Republicans in the Georgia legislature have kindly used their mathematical skills to arrange the districts so that Athens is represented by five Republicans and just one Democrat in the state legislature.
+Republicans still dominate both the Georgia House and the Senate, despite the state flipping blue in 2020, sending senators Raphael Warnock and Jon Ossoff to Washington and helping to elect President Joe Biden.
+Warnock won a full term in 2022, but voters also overwhelmingly re-elected Republican Gov. Brian Kemp, an Athens native, as the GOP swept other statewide offices.
 The General Assembly meets for 40 working days a year, starting on the second Monday in January and usually ending sometime in late March (in time for the Masters golf tournament).
 Check legis.ga.gov to contact legislators, read the text of bills and watch the action on livestream.

 Athens has numerous activist groups working on labor, discrimination, LGBTQ, immigration, transportation and other issues.
 An incomplete list includes the Athens-Clarke County Democrats (athensclarkedems.com), Athens Anti-Discrimination Movement (aadmovement.org), Athens Immigrant Rights Coalition (athensimmigrantrights.org), the Athens PRIDE + Queer Collective (athenspride.org), United Campus Workers of Georgia (ucwga.com), BikeAthens (bikeathens.org), Young Democrats of UGA (facebook.com/YoungDemsUGA), Young Democratic Socialists (facebook.com/AthensYDSA), College Republicans (ugarepublicans.com), Athens GOP (athensgop.com) and the Libertarian Party of Athens (facebook.com/AthensLP).
 Many campus group meetings are open to non-students.